Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 V3

 3rd and 4th problems pushed me to think about a new version, without wasting more time.
-I thought about adding a moving-bridge stile actuator, to take the photo from the top of the pile (with vacuum gripper) and put it where the linear actuated arm (as in V2) will be able to push it under the pile.
+I thought about adding a moving-bridge style actuator, to take the photo from the top of the pile (with vacuum gripper) and put it where the linear actuated arm (as in V2) will be able to push it under the pile.

 Problems:
   1) very big;